 Voter Eligibility can be found on the Town website at http://ecode360.com/37590992

 You may vote in person on Election Day or Absentee Voting, for a qualified reason.
+Please call Town Hall at (302) 539-3653 if you have questions about voting.

 ABSENTEE BALLOT VOTING

-You must complete an Affidavit, stating a qualified reason, to receive an Absentee Voting Ballot.
+You must first complete an Affidavit, stating a qualified reason, to receive an Absentee Voting Ballot.
 Three ways to receive an Affidavit:

 1) Stop in Town Hall, 402 Evergreen Rd, South Bethany, DE.